-The Region VI WDB currently has 2 community-based organizations represented on the WDB:

-Marion County Family Resource Network and Northern West Virginia Council for Independent Living.
-The Region VI WDB will continue to seek input from those and any faith-based organizations which are interested in supporting the board's efforts to improve the local area workforce development system.
+The Region VI WDB currently has 1 community-based organization represented on the WDB.
+Located in Monongalia County, LiveAbility provides assistance in the form of assistive technology, accessibility items in the home, skills training and more.
+The Region VI WDB will continue to seek input from this and any other faith-based organization which may be interested in supporting the board's efforts to improve the local area workforce development system.